Charlestown High School (Indiana): One to One Initiative

 On November 3, 2010, the school began its one-to-one computer initiative, where every student in the school was issued an Apple MacBook computer to be used during school.
 Students also had the choice to take the laptops home if they paid the insurance for them.
 Students on free or reduced lunch got lower costs on insurance as well.
 Soon after, Charlestown Middle School used this program in their classrooms.

 After the initiative was launched, there were many notable changes in the school's curriculum.
 There were many new technology courses offered as well as certifications.
 Many students changed from using text books in every class to using online textbooks and teachers began to use digital copies of assignments and study guides within their classrooms.
-A notable thing for the 2010 School Year was the fact that the graduation rate went up a substantial amount, and was up to almost 80%.
+A notable thing for the 2010 School Year was that the graduation rate went up a substantial amount, to almost 80%.
 College application rates went up as well.
 Though this could have also had a bit to do with the new lesson plans and initiatives teachers implemented within the school.

 Since 2012, neither Charlestown High School or Charlestown Middle School continued with the use of the Apple MacBook computer, selling most of the ones that weren't damaged.
 This is expected to be the end of the One to One Initiative.
 However, Greater Clark County Schools has since adopted the program and distribute Chromebooks every year since the 2013–2014 school year.
 Over 90% of Charlestown's Seniors had applied to college, been accepted into a vocational program or enlisted to a military branch.